openvinotoolkit/model_server/deploy/README.md

 # Helm Deployment {#ovms_deploy_helm_chart}

-A helm chart for installing OpenVINO Model Server in a Kubernetes cluster is provided.
+To simplify deployment in Kubernetes, we provide a helm chart for installing OpenVINO Model Server in a Kubernetes cluster.
 The helm chart is managing the Model Server instance which represents a kubernetes deployment and a kubernetes service with exposed REST and gRPC inference endpoints.
 This guide assumes you already have a functional Kubernetes cluster and helm